UPDATE:

 Nevertheless, and it is always recommended that you check them regularly for signs of insects, such as moths or beetles, that could destroy the skin and feathers.
 Signs of insects can include larvae, adult moths or beetles, webs left from larvae, small round droppings, feathers that start falling out in clumps, and feathers or feet that start looking chewed up.

-There are various products to discourage insects that you can apply to your mount every few months or so, and my favorite one is made by MountMedix.
+There are various products to discourage insects that you can apply to your mount every few months or so, and my favorite one is made by Mount Medix.
 They have a natural insect repellent spray that is gentle on feathers and safe to use.
 All you have to do is water down some of the concentrate in a mister bottle, and apply a light mist of the product over the feathers.
-So this after dusting the birds every couple months.
+They also have kits specifically for cleaning and protecting bird taxidermy.
+Apply Mount Medix Mount Protector spray after dusting the birds every couple months.
 Do not make the feathers very wet with the mist.
 Click here to see how you can provide a quality bird for a quality mount.

 How the Process Works

 Upon drop off, customers will put down a deposit for 50% of the total price of the bird (I accept cash, card, or check.
 All sales are final and nonrefundable).
-Remember to have your hunting license and information on hand when you drop your bird off for paperwork reasons.
+Remember to have your hunting license and information on hand when you drop your bird off.
 I will collaborate with the customer if they have a specific position or landscape base in mind to ensure that it is mounted in the best way possible.
 Upon completion, I will contact the customer and we will coordinate a date and time for pickup.
 The other 50% for the completed bird and any additional charge if a custom base/landscape was requested will be paid upon pickup.
 See my contact information page if you have questions or need to schedule an appointment to drop off or pickup your bird.

 What to bring when you drop off your bird: